portworx/px-docs/index.md

 {% include youtubePlayer.html id=page.youtubeId %}

 ## How it Works
+Unlike traditional storage which is designed to provide storage to a host machine or operating system via protocols like iSCSI, NBD or NFS, Portworx directly provides block storage to your applications on the same server where the application is running.
-Portworx storage is deployed as a container and runs on a cluster of servers.
-Application containers provision storage directly through the Docker [volume plugins](https://docs.docker.com/engine/extend/plugins_volume/#command-line-changes:be52bcf493d28afffae069f235814e9f) API or the Docker [command-line](https://docs.docker.com/engine/extend/plugins_volume/#command-line-changes:be52bcf493d28afffae069f235814e9f).
+Portworx itself is deployed as a container and runs on every host in your cluster.
+Application containers consume Portworx volumes directly through the Docker [volume plugins](https://docs.docker.com/engine/extend/plugins_volume/#command-line-changes:be52bcf493d28afffae069f235814e9f) API, [CSI](https://github.com/container-storage-interface/spec) or the Docker [command-line](https://docs.docker.com/engine/extend/plugins_volume/#command-line-changes:be52bcf493d28afffae069f235814e9f).

 Administrators and DevOps can alternatively pre-provision storage through the Portworx command-line tool (**pxctl**) and then set storage policies using the PX-Enterprise web console.

 Read more about how Portworx provides storage volumes to your application containers [here](architecture.html)